Documents explaining your mortgage

 Ask your lender or adviser to explain their mortgage service on your first meeting or when you contact them and ask for it in writing.

-The ‘Key messages about the mortgage service’ must be explained to you when you talk to your lender or mortgage adviser.
-It has to cover:
+The ‘key messages about the mortgage service’ must be explained to you when you talk to your lender or mortgage adviser.

-- Whose mortgages you are being offered – for example a lender will generally only offer their own mortgages whereas a broker may arrange mortgages from across the whole market.
+- Whose mortgages you are being offered – for example a lender will generally only offer their own mortgages whereas a broker might arrange mortgages from across the whole market.
 They must make it clear to you if there are any limitations in the range of mortgage products they provide.
 You need to know how much of a choice you’ll have.

 Do you need to pay for mortgage advice?

 You don’t necessarily need to pay an upfront fee for mortgage advice as some mortgage brokers offer a fee-free service.

 Mortgage illustration document

-- your monthly repayments
+- Your monthly repayments

-- any fees or charges you have to pay upfront to get the mortgage
+- Any fees or charges you have to pay upfront to get the mortgage

-- the rate of interest or Annual Percentage Rate of Charge (APRC) and the type of interest (i.e. fixed or variable)
+- The rate of interest or Annual Percentage Rate of Charge (APRC) and the type of interest (i.e. fixed or variable)

-- what happens if interest rates rise and how this affects your repayments
+- What happens if interest rates rise and how this affects your repayments

-- if there are any special features of the mortgage, such as the ability to overpay or underpay
+- If there are any special features of the mortgage, such as the ability to overpay or underpay

-- if you can make overpayments to the mortgage and any penalties for doing so
+- If you can make overpayments to the mortgage and any penalties for doing so

-- what happens if you don’t want the mortgage any more, and
+- What happens if you don’t want the mortgage any more, and

-- the length of the reflection period (i.e. at least 7 days, or more depending on the lender).
+- The length of the reflection period (i.e. at least 7 days, or more depending on the lender).

-How the Key Facts Illustration can help you
+How the mortgage Illustration can help you

 For example, you can quickly compare monthly repayments, and what happens at the end of any introductory deal.

 Read our guide below to understand more about the different fees and charges that you need to compare.